-A list will now appear with all active and already canceled subscriptions connected to this PayPal account.
-If some are still "active" that you do not need, you can call up the details of the dealer debit and then click on "Cancel".
+A list of all active and canceled subscriptions associated with this Paypal account will now appear.
+If some are still "active" that you do not need, you can call up the details of the merchant debit and then click on "Cancel".

 In most cases you don't have to cancel the service even then, but if it is a provider from the EU, I would strongly recommend that you also close the account on their website and send the cancellation to the company by email.

 If you have any questions about this, feel free to use the comment function.

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.

 Did you like the article and did the instructions on the blog help you?
 Then I would be happy if you the blog via a Steady Membership would support.